 I help Massachusetts horse people and individuals conducting horse business under Massachusetts law by using preventive equine law to provide low-cost solutions such as effective contracts that can prevent problems, disagreements, and even litigation.
 I work with you to create wills, trusts, and other estate planning documents that address concerns with your horse, horse property, and horse business, in the event of your incapacitation or death.
 I draft contracts for horse people and businesses, such as purchase and sales contracts and business incorporation documents for non-profit and for-profit businesses, with an understanding of the details of horse transactions and businesses.
 My legal services can help address the dreaded “barn drama” situation that so many people struggle with at boarding facilities.
-I also consult with equine businesses to help with various issues, including drafting a business plan, disaster preparedness, and barn management practices.

 My firm, Windhorse Legal, PLLC, is web-based, which means I meet with you via email, phone, or Skype.
 I know that you have a busy life, especially with horses, so meeting this way provides convenience and allows you to spend more time with your horse.
 I also offer flat-rate fees for most of my services, which saves you money and lets you budget for necessary legal work.